spiceai/spiceai/docs/dev/style_guide.md

 - Makes it easier to track down the offending code based on a specific failure
 - Reduces the size of the error enum
-- Makes it easier to remove vestigial errors
+- Simplifying removal of outdated errors
-- Is more concise
+- More concise

 ```rust
 #[derive(Debug, Snafu)]